 Rent, council tax, gas, electric, water, travel to work, debt, food – eat or heat.
 What takes priority?
-How can you chose?
+How can you choose?

 Changing Household Budgets

 It’s not just me in this position and that’s even sadder.
-The Money Advise Trust have recently published a report that showed the true reflection of how price hikes on our everyday living are hitting people everywhere in the UK.
+The Money Advice Trust has recently published a report that showed the true reflection of how price hikes on our everyday living are hitting people everywhere in the UK.

 The Changing Household Budgets are forcing more people to seek debt help.
 They are getting into debt because they have a budget deficit.
 They have more bills than their salary covers and they can’t pay everything so debt starts to creep in.

-National Debtline have seen increases in calls from people relating to housing costs, council tax, energy bills, water bills, telephone bills, catalogue debts and the cost of borrowing.
+National Debtline has seen increases in calls from people relating to housing costs, council tax, energy bills, water bills, telephone bills, catalogue debts and the cost of borrowing.

-National Debtline have seen a huge rise in queries since 2007 asking for debt help relating to household bills and a decrease in debt help for loans and credit cards.
+National Debtline has seen a huge rise in queries since 2007 asking for debt help relating to household bills and a decrease in debt help for loans and credit cards.

 However, even with people using less energy, National Debtline saw the number of calls to support people who owe money to energy companies rise from 2,512 calls in 2005 to 31,115 calls in 2013.
 Let’s just hope the bosses at the energy companies can heat their homes this winter.